 Biostatistics Fellowship Opportunities

 Investigators in the Biostatistics Branch (BB) work with fellows to develop statistical methods and data resources to strengthen observational studies, intervention trials, and laboratory investigations of cancer.
 Investigators can and do conduct innovative methodological research in an environment of one-of-a-kind population-based epidemiologic and genetics studies.
-Trainees build methodological and collaborative research programs in concert with their scientific mentors.
+Fellows build methodological and collaborative research programs in concert with their scientific mentors.

 Training opportunities are available on projects related to: